 To support the production of content for the Report, a process was carried out to identify relevant themes to be prioritized in Neoenergia's sustainability management and in the content of the document.
 The work was based on the GRI guidelines and the AA1000 standard (Accountability 1000).
 The process included consultation with the company's main leaders and representatives of stakeholders, based on themes established by Neoenergia's controller, Iberdrola.

-The intersection of the public's visions of external stakeholders with the company, from the interface with its strategic pillars, policies and purpose, resulted in a materiality matrix that establishes the order of priorities for sustainable business management.
+The crossing of the visions of the stakeholders with the company, from the interface with its strategic pillars, policies, and purpose, resulted in a materiality matrix that establishes the order of priorities for sustainable business management.

-In the figure below, we present the priority and relevant topics addressed in our last sustainability report.
+In the image below, we present the priority and relevant topics covered in our last annual report.

 distribution reports i 1998 to 2016